 The class BPatch_type is used to describe the types of variables, parameters, return values, and functions.
 Instances of the class can represent language predefined types (e.g. int, float), mutatee defined types (e.g., structures compiled into the mutatee application), or mutator defined types (created using the create methods of the BPatch class).

 '''

 BPatch_Vector<BPatch_field > getComponents()

 '''

 Returns a vector of the types of the fields in a BPatch_struct or BPatch_union.
-If the data class of the type is not BPatch_struct or BPatch_union, NULL is returned.
+If this method is invoked on a type whose BPatch_dataClass is not BPatch_struct or BPatch_union, NULL is returned.

 '''

 BPatch_Vector<BPatch_cblock > getCblocks()

 '''